Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - 100+ copywriting templates (ads, email, landing pages)

-- Custom Modes — train the AI on your high-performing historical copy
+- Custom Modes — train the AI on high-performing historical copy

 - Multi-channel workspace for campaign management